Skip to main content

 Course Objectives

-know how light, camera settings, and placement of the subject with props affect the outcome of the photographs and will learn professional tricks of the trade.
+Know how light, camera settings and placement of the subject with props affect the outcome of photographs

 Outline of Instruction